-Outside of Duquesne, he is the Fiction Editor at Autumn House Press.
 His own fiction has appeared in many journals, including The Gettysburg Review, North American Review, and Minnesota Review.
-He is currently finishing a novel-in-stories.
-Prior to teaching, he was a reporter, writer, and editor for magazines, writing for numerous publications, including The New York Times, Rolling Stone, Time, Worth, Real Simple, and Inc. He began his career in writing by proofreading chemical and pharmaceutical labels.
+His debut novel, The Martin Chronicles, was published in January 2019 by Grand Central Publishing.
+Prior to teaching, he was a reporter, writer, and editor for magazines, writing for numerous publications, including The New York Times Magazine, Rolling Stone, Time, and Real Simple.

 Short story, "Destroy All Monsters."
 The Blue Penny Quarterly.
 Fall 2012.

 Short story, "Mississippi."
 Spout Magazine, Minneapolis, MN.
 Second runner-up Spout Press Story of the Year, 2009.
 Fall 2012.

 Short story, "Nueve."
 North American Review, University of Northern Iowa.
 Spring 2010.